Air travel with a baby can be quite exhausting, both for the adult and the baby. Particularly air charter traveling with a baby is tough.

 Why is this?

-Well, traveling on a plane with a baby means you have your baby on your lap all the time, unless you are two adults traveling together.
+Well, traveling on a plane with a baby means that you have your baby on your lap all the time unless you are two adults traveling together or you are lucky enough to get hold of a sky cot or a spare seat.
 It is cramped, it is hard to move around, hard to change diapers, and hard for the baby to get some sleep.

-Also, the speakers are often very load and might wake your precious baby up once you've made him go to sleep.
+Also, the speakers are often very loud and might wake your precious baby up once you’ve made them go to sleep.

 Sounds tempting, huh?